pdavis327/local-rag-chatbot/README.md

-# Simple langchain rag app using Ollama and Chroma
+# Simple local RAG chatbot app using Ollama, langchain, and chroma

-This is as simple open source rag app.
-It uses Chroma as the vector db, ollama for the llm.
+This is as simple open source local rag app.
+It uses Chroma as the vector db, and ollama for the llm.
 Within the repo there is a chroma vector database with some example documents already embedded and loaded.

-## Description

-I built this to become more familiar with LLMs and RAG pipelines.
-I followed a number of tutorials I found online, and relied heavily on the langchain, chroma, and Ollama documentation.
+It also includes the ability to embed and store new documents in a new chroma database collection

 ## Getting Started

 ### Dependencies

-[Ollama](https://ollama.com/) is required to run this code.

-Required packages are in requirements.txt
+Requirements differ depending on whether you plan to run the code in Docker or not.

-To create a new conda environment:
+1. To create a new conda environment:
 ```
 conda create --name my_project_env
 conda activate my_project_env
 pip install -r requirements.txt
 ```

-Pull the desired model, and run ollama
+2. Pull the desired model, and run ollama
 ```
 ollama pull llama2
 ollama serve
 ```

+If you plan to run the code in Docker, pulling and serving the model will be taken care of in the build process.

 ### Installing

 1. Clone the repo and navigate to the directory
 2. Rename .env.example to .env
-3. Assing the variable names.
-For instance:
+3. Specify the environmeental paramaters.

+## Executing program

+### Creating a chroma db and embedding documents

+`util/chroma.py` takes one argument `directory` which is the filepath to the documents you wish to embed and store.

+You can run the code using the following:

 ```
-CHROMA_PERSIST_PATH = 'db'
-CHROMA_COLLECTION_NAME = 'disaster_response_collection_new'
-LLM = 'llama2'
-EMBEDDING_MODEL = 'all-MiniLM-L6-v2'
+python chroma.py rag_exploration/assets/library
 ```

-### Executing program
+The results will be stored using your .env variables in a new chroma db `CHROMA_COLLECTION_NAME` in `CHROMA_PERSIST_PATH`

+### Running the chatbot

-test.py can be run from the cmd line for testing.
+`test.py` can be run from the cmd line for testing.
 It doesn't retain any history to the chat.
 In order to run it, just supply a query.

 ```
-python test.py 'What role do schools play in natural disaster response?'
+python test.py 'what role do schools play in disaster response?'
 ```

 To run the app